AC34/loose-node-doc/README.md

 `[loose-node-doc].lang`

- and autocompletion might be able to help you.
+ and autocompletion might help you.

 ##### 3.4 Format of options.
 Create the option as an object.